Twas Edgar Allan Poe, you see

 “Lift up my dress”

-“Let me Tell Tales of wearing less”
+“Tell me your Tales of wearing less”

-Mm hmm, that’s right
+Mm hmm, that’s right, many a night

-A walk he’d take, perhaps a stroll
+A walk he’d take, merely a stroll

-And all the women’d want Poe’s pole
+And all who saw would want Poe’s pole

-He knew not why, such easy score
+He knew not why, ‘twas easy score

 Was it his rhythm?